ZhenbinFAN/test/README.md

 Run `npm i`, `bower i` to download the dependencies.

-Run `node server.js` to start the server
+Run `node server.js` to start the server.
 Run `grunt` for building and `grunt serve` for preview.

 Running `grunt test` will run the unit tests with karma.